mzgoddard/jest-webpack/README.md

 4. The `RunJestWhenDonePlugin` runs jest when webpack is done.
 It runs jest from the destination folder so jest uses the webpack transformed files.
 This lets jest determine what files changed and which runs to test again instead of testing all the files again.

 This way of integrating jest and webpack is fairly transparent, requiring little modification to a webpack project.
 Used along with `source-map-support`, you can also get source maps.

+## Special Thanks

+Thanks to [Colch](https://github.com/ColCh) for letting me take over development of a jest-webpack integration as the jest-webpack npm package.